Drewlove/quarter-client/README.md

 ### Schedule

 The schedule page displays the total cost of direct labor on a weekly or quarterly basis.
-The user can click the "Quarterly Payroll: $XX,XXX" button at the top to toggle between quarterly or weekly costs.
+The user can click the "Quarterly Payroll: $XX,XXX" button at the top of the page to toggle between quarterly or weekly costs.

 The user can also view the selected weekly or quarterly cost for each department, as well as the schedule for every role.